Using Distance Correlation for Efficient Bayesian Optimization: Background and related work

-Acquisition functions based on information theory have been popular in the field of BO.
-Entropy Search (\textsf{ES}) \citep{Villemonteix2009,Hennig2012} and Predictive Entropy Search (\textsf{PES}) \citep{HernandezLobato2014} search for a point that acquires maximal information about the location of the maximum of a black-box function.
-However, their implementation is rather involved, and their algorithms rely on multiple steps of complex approximations.
-These difficulties may be alleviated by searching for a point that gains information about the maximum value of the black-box function \citep{Hoffman2015,Wang2017}.
-That search goes under the name of Output-space Predictive Entropy Search (\textsf{OPES}) \citep{Hoffman2015} or Max-value Entropy Search (\textsf{MES}) \citep{Wang2017}.
-And \textsf{MES} has been recently generalized to multi-fidelity BO \citep{Takeno2020,Moss2020}.
+A lingering problem in optimization is the trade-off between \emph{exploration} and \emph{exploitation} \cite{SuttonBarto}.
+BO schemes such as PI lean towards exploitation, as they highly weigh the chance of (possibly small) improvement over the current best solution.
+EI mitigates this issue by taking the magnitude of expected improvement into account.
+Recently acquisition functions of BO based on information theory have come into wide use.
+Entropy Search (ES) \cite{Villemonteix2009,Hennig2012} and Predictive Entropy Search (PES) \cite{HernandezLobato2014} prioritize a point that possesses maximal information about the arg-max of the objective function.
+However, their implementation is technically challenging and involves multiple steps of nontrivial approximations.
+These difficulties may be alleviated by searching for a point with maximal information about the max (\emph{not} arg-max) value of the objective function \cite{Hoffman2015,Wang2017}.
+This scheme goes under the name of Output-space Predictive Entropy Search (OPES) \cite{Hoffman2015} or Max-value Entropy Search (MES) \cite{Wang2017}.
+MES has been generalized to multi-fidelity \cite{Takeno2020,Moss2020} and multi-objective \cite{NEURIPS2019_82edc5c9,pmlr-v119-suzuki20a} settings.

-The proposed algorithm, \textsf{GP-DC}, is conceptually similar to \textsf{OPES}/\textsf{MES} as we draw samples from posterior distributions of GP.
-However, while \citep{Hoffman2015,Wang2017} focus on computing the reduction of entropy of the maximum value due to an observation, our \textsf{GP-DC} circumvents it by computing DC.

-The problem setup in the first part of this paper is reminiscent of the so-called multi-fidelity optimization \citep{Forrester2007} where one has access to several correlated sources of information that differ in their observation costs and accuracy.
+The term \emph{multi-fidelity} in optimization means that one has access to several correlated sources of information that differ in their observation costs and accuracy \cite{Forrester2007}.
 The goal of multi-fidelity BO is to optimize a function while minimizing the accumulated cost of observations.
-Compared to this, our analysis is novel at least in four respects.
-First, we aim to surmise a function globally, rather than finding just its optimum.
-Second, we assume that all channels of observations are of equal cost.
-Third, we focus on the use of DC, in contrast to \citep{Takeno2020,Moss2020} that solely considered MI as the measure of information gain.
+Strictly speaking, our study in Section~\ref{sc:fe} differs from this in four respects.
+First, we aim to evaluate a function globally (much like creating a map of a terrain), rather than finding just its optimum.
+Second, we assume that all modes of observations are of equal cost.
+Third, we focus on the use of DC, in contrast to \cite{Takeno2020,Moss2020}.
 Fourth, we incorporate \emph{integral observations} of a black-box function, which has not been considered before in the literature of multi-fidelity BO.